How to Make Mint Tea from Fresh Mint Leaves

 Step 5: Combine and Sweeten

-Finally, after your tea has been sweetened, serve it over ice and enjoy!
+Finally, after your tea has been sweetened, serve it over ice (for the iced version) and enjoy your homemade tea!
+You can also add lemon slices if you like.

-I hope you enjoyed learning how to make mint tea from your garden!
+I hope you enjoyed learning how to make your own mint tea from your garden!
 It’s one of our favorite summer drinks ever.

 How to Make Mint Tea with Fresh Mint